kevinramlal/kevinramlal.github.io/Articles/Intro-to-Liquidity.md

 *Liquidity is the ability to buy and sell securities quickly, and relatively small price impact.*

 ![wave](wave.jpg)
-*The Great Wave off the Coast of Kanagawa - Katsushika Hokusai (1831)*
+*The Great Wave off the Coast of Kanagawa, Katsushika Hokusai (1831)*

 I start off with a strange tale that a wise colleague once shared with me.